ufxela/PiRat/proposal.md

 PiRat will have two primary abilities: the first is the ability to move around.
 The second is to sense its environment.
 To move around, the Pi Rat will utilize continuous rotation servos and a rotary encoder.
 To sense its environment, the Pi Rat will use a time of flight sensor (either ultrasonic or optical).
+The Pi Rat will also use a line sensor to keep it's position/orientation correct, so that it does not stray off the path and run into the sides of the maze.

 With these two abilities, the PiRat can use a depth first search path finder algorithm to navigate through a maze, and find a solution.
 At the same time,